 Dear Your Teen:

 How do we keep explaining to her the differences of their ages?
 Do you think it is wrong for her to date this boy?
+Can a 15-year-old date an 18-year-old safely?
 We have met him.
 He is polite and quiet.

-While your daughter’s desire to date an older boy may not match your view of whom she should date, short of keeping her home and removing her access to technology, you’re unlikely to block her from being in contact with him.
+Your daughter’s desire to date an older boy may not match your view of whom she should date.
+But short of keeping her home and removing her access to technology, you’re unlikely to block her from being in contact with him.

 Once you’ve clarified your own concerns, find a calm time to discuss them with your daughter.
-Something along the lines of, “we want to support your decision to date someone who makes you feel good, but we’re concerned that the difference in your ages might [insert your concern here].
+Something along the lines of, “We want to support your decision to date someone who makes you feel good, but we’re concerned that the difference in your ages might [insert your concern here].
 Have you thought about what you’ll do if [concerning situation] comes up?”

 If this is your daughter’s first foray into dating, it’s a great time to outline your expectations in this area.
-Although they aren’t the easiest conversations to have, getting (reasonably) comfortable talking with your daughter about all that goes along with teen dating—e.g., logistical issues such as how late she can stay out and where she can go, and larger issues such as what you want her to know about relationship qualities and sexual activity—lets her know that your aim is to support her in her desire to pursue a relationship while at the same time looking out for her safety and well-being.
+Although they aren’t the easiest conversations to have, getting (reasonably) comfortable talking with your daughter about all that goes along with teen dating—e.g., logistical issues such as how late she can stay out and where she can go as well as larger issues such as what you want her to know about relationship qualities and sexual activity—lets her know that your aim is to support her in her desire to pursue a relationship while at the same time looking out for her safety and well-being.

 Ideally, you’re able to return to these conversations over time as this and any future relationships unfold.
 While you may not see eye to eye on whom she should date, you’ll be cultivating a relationship that allows for honest communication and ready support as she navigates these first relationships.